ralujf/chiryo/README.md

 ```
 NOTE: MONGO_URL is for PRODUCTION only
 EXTRA SECURITY MEASURES: ADMIN can only be created with access to the DB

+Ensure you have Node's LTS installed before preceding

 After, navigate to the main directory of the project and use the following custom scripts to download and run all the dependencies required to run the project.